evennia/evennia/docs/source/Contribs/Contrib-Ingame-Python-Tutorial-Elevator.md

 pauses.
 Contrary to the events we have seen so far, chained events aren't called automatically.
 They must be called by you, and can be called after some time.

-- Chained events always have the name "chain_X".
+- Chained events always have the name `"chain_X"`.
 Usually, X is a number, but you can give the chained event a more explicit name.
 - In our original callback, we will call our chained events in, say, 15 seconds.
 - We'll also have to make sure the elevator isn't already moving.